gallien-lbr/cheatsheets/notes/memo_docker.md

 donne de la flexibilité car exite de devoir remodifier et build l'image, mais présente une faille de sécurité car permet de modifier l'image.
 A utiliser pour du dév.

+## Set des variables d'environnements

+The .env file in the project root, and the env_file: field in the Compose file are two different concepts.
+The .env is for settings a default environment for Compose.
+Values set in this file can be used within the Compose file.
+The env_file: field is for setting the default environment for a container.
+Values set in this can be used in the container, but not in the Compose file.

 ## Commandes utiles
 ```bash
 # Voir si docker tourne